 Thanks to some popular television shows with hilarious characters, Obsessive Compulsive Disorder, otherwise known as OCD, is not a taboo subject in pop culture.
 In fact, many individuals make the assumption that they are “a little” OCD each time they find themselves annoyed with a coat hanger turned the wrong way or a piece of gum sticking to the bottom of their shoe.
 Though there are very real personality traits and preferences that can make you more prone to noticing a broken pattern, this does not normally mean that you are OCD.
 The real cognitive disorder only affects roughly one percent of the population in the United States.
 It is characterized by the inability to ignore obsessive thoughts and compulsions, which often affects daily living and the ability to thrive.
 For those with true OCD, there are many challenges to overcome on a daily basis, and life can be quite difficult.
+However, there are many institutions, such as the Renewed Freedom Center, that can provide those who suffer from OCD with advanced treatment to relieve some of the symptoms of the disorder.

 Checking Your Behavior